georgerobescu/urbit-visor/guides/building-uv-extensions/README.md

     }
   </style>
 </html>
 ```

-The extension markup will now look like this if the user's ship doesn't have an Urbit Notes notebook in his graph-store.
+The extension markup will now appear as such if the user's ship doesn't have an Urbit Notes notebook in his graph-store.

 ![Screenshot with injected window](assets/injected1.png)

-Now let's create variables to modify our HTML elements if the channel doesn't exist.
+Next we'll create variables to modify our HTML elements if the channel doesn't exist.

 ```ts
 const iframe = document.getElementById("background");